 UX design–The design of the product.
 This is when a product or service comes alive.

 Step 2: Validate the target customers and find a problem-solution fit

 Moving from concept into the market, the business now needs to validate the product with prospective customers.
-This is broken down into four steps:
+The following 4 steps break this down: